Version 2015-04-05 includes these changes:

 spr) field specifies the HTTP protocol from which to accept requests (either HTTPS or HTTP/HTTPS).

 When constructing the string-to-sign for an account SAS or a service SAS in version 2015-04-05, you must include the signed IP and signed protocol in the signature string.
-See Constructing an Account SAS and Constructing a Service SAS for more information.
+See Create an account SAS and Create a service SAS for more information.